 Lane furniture is sold throughout the U.S., mostly through the brand's mid-sized stores, which carry Lane furniture exclusively.
-In addition, many department stores and independent dealers also carry a wide selection of Lane furniture along with other comparable brands.
+Also, many department stores and independent dealers carry a wide selection of Lane furniture along with other comparable brands.

 Lane is one of the largest manufacturers of reclining furniture.
 It offers a wide variety of reclining and stationary sofas, chairs, sectionals, and sleepers in both leather and fabric.
 Many of Lane's reclining pieces are also available with matching reclining or stationary pieces.
 They offer a wide variety to choose from with many different colors and fabrics to match most styles or existing decor.